JianmingLinUMass/ms02/team/m2/features.md

 **Assigned to**: Dhruv Kartik

+- Expanded the sidebar functionality to include it on each html page with uniform styling (1 point)

+**Assigned to**: Loick Marion

 ## Main Page Navigation

 The main page will contain clickable boxes that will allow users to navigate to exercises, theory, or games.
 It will also contain a clickable progress-indicating icon.